arangodb/docs/3.8/graphs-custom-pregel.md

 ```

 `global-accum-ref`, `global-accum-set!`, `global-accum-clear!` like for
-accumulators but for global accumulators-
+accumulators but for global accumulators.

-### Foreign calls in _Custom Accumulator_context
+### Foreign calls in _Custom Accumulator_ context

 The following functions are only available when running inside a custom accumulators.